 This famous hotel is synonymous with class and sophistication in the city.
 It had even hosted many high-profile long-term residencies when personalities like Marlene Dietrich stayed in the city for weeks or months at a time.
 It opened in 1904 and reached notoriety when the original owner famously perished on the Titanic on his way back to the city.

 4. Four Seasons New York

-The Four Seasons hotel in New York is so famous it is used as a location for scores of business meetings and clandestine get-togethers in real life and in the movies.
+The Four Seasons hotel in New York is so famous that it is used as a location for scores of business meetings and clandestine get-togethers in real life and movies.
 Famously referenced for its destination dining and top-tier travel accommodations for the executive class, its success helped fuel the widespread recognition of the brand as it expanded.